codeforboston/cliff-effects/README.md

 ## Environment Setup
-If you're just starting out with github, they have a [guide/tutorial](https://help.github.com/articles/fork-a-repo/) about forking and cloning.

-1. Fork this repo.
-2. Navigate to the directory where you're going to keep this code.
-3. `git clone` using the forked repo's address.
-4. Navigate into the new repository's directory with `cd cliff-effects` (on OSX you can drag and drop the folder into the terminal window).
+This assumes you know:
+- How to open your terminal or command prompt/terminal
+- How to navigate to different folders in your command prompt/terminal
+- How to install software, like nodejs, for you command prompt/terminal

+1. Fork and clone the repo, and create link to our repo.
+For some guidance, see this [github guide](https://help.github.com/articles/fork-a-repo/).
+It's worth following all the instructions there.
-5. Make sure you're on the main branch with `git checkout dev`.  *Do not touch `master`.*
+2. In your termainal, do `git checkout dev`. *Do not touch the `master` branch.*
+3. If you don't have nodejs, install it (see [install nodejs](https://nodejs.org/en/)).
+If you're not sure if you have nodejs, do the next step.
+If you don't get a number, you don't have nodejs.
-6. Check your node.js version in your terminal with `node --version`.
-Versions >=5.0 are preferred.
-If you don't get a version number (it would look something like 'v6.11.1'), [install node](https://nodejs.org/en/).
+4. Check your node.js version in your terminal with `node --version`.
+Versions 5.0 or greater are preferred.
-7. Install all necessary node packages with `npm install`.
+5. In your command prompt/terminal, do `npm install`.
 This might take a few minutes.
-8. Now you can try out the current UI or play with the code!
+6. Now you'll be able to try out the current UI or play with the code!
-9. To run a local version of the site so you can play around or debug your changes, type `npm start`.
-It will automatically open a browser window and run the code locally.
-If you make changes to a file and save it, the page will automatically update and use the new code.
-Would also recommend getting the [React Developer Tools](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwiZ__6Vg_jVAhWQ14MKHczrDtoQFgg4MAM&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Freact-developer-tools%2Ffmkadmapgofadopljbjfkapdkoienihi%3Fhl%3Den&usg=AFQjCNEv0udXgBoaukzJa59I_vufhScUbQ) extension for Chrome.
+7. To see a local version of the site, in your command prompt/terminal type `npm start`.
+It should open a browser window with the site loaded.
+It works best in Chrome.
-10. `Ctrl-C` in the terminal to stop the app when it's running.
+8. To make changes to the site and see them, just change the code in the files, save the changes, and the browser page will automatically reload.
+If you don't see the changes, refresh the page.
+If it's still not looking different, you may have done something incorrectly.
+Feel free to ask one of us.
+9. If you're interested in more in-depth debugging, we also recommend getting the [React Developer Tools](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwiZ__6Vg_jVAhWQ14MKHczrDtoQFgg4MAM&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Freact-developer-tools%2Ffmkadmapgofadopljbjfkapdkoienihi%3Fhl%3Den&usg=AFQjCNEv0udXgBoaukzJa59I_vufhScUbQ) extension for Chrome.
+10. To stop the local version, in your command prompt/terminal press `Ctrl-C`.

-To keep up to date with the latest changes to the `dev` branch, you'll need to use git to add a new remote branch with this repo's address.
-The page about [git workflow](https://github.com/codeforboston/cliff-effects/wiki/Git-Workflow) includes some notes about that.
+To get yourself set up to keep up to date with the latest changes to the `dev` branch, make sure you've gone through [Step 3 of the github guide](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository).
+To keep your branches from getting tangled as you both make changes and keep up to date with our repo, take a look at our wiki page about a possible [git workflow](https://github.com/codeforboston/cliff-effects/wiki/Git-Workflow).

 If you have questions, feel free to ask.